 Bonus: Host Your Own VPN Server Elsewhere

-There’s one more do-it-yourself option that’s halfway between hosting your own VPN server on your own hardware versus paying a VPN provider like TunnelBear to provide you with VPN service and a convenient app.
+There’s one more do-it-yourself option that’s halfway between hosting your own VPN server on your own hardware versus paying a VPN provider to provide you with VPN service and a convenient app.

 Depending on the hosting provider you’ve chosen, this can be a quick point-and-click process where you add the VPN server software and get a control panel to manage it, or it may require pulling up a command-line to install and configure everything from scratch.

-When doing this, you’ll probably want to set up dynamic DNS on your router.
+When doing setting up a VPN at home, you’ll probably want to set up dynamic DNS on your router.
 This will give you an easy address you can access your VPN at, even if your home Internet connection’s IP address changes.

 Be sure to configure your VPN server securely.
 You’ll want strong security so no one else can connect to your VPN.
 Even a strong password might not be ideal — an OpenVPN server with a key file you need to connect would be strong authentication, for example.